 Global digital health funding reached $10.4B in Q1’22, a 36% decrease compared to Q4’21.
 Get our full report to find out all the trends.

 In response, more startups are emerging to offer connected fitness equipment, streaming services, wearables, and more.
 Ergatta’s smart rowing machine, for example, uses games and competitions to motivate.
 Similarly, Virtuix offers an omni-directional treadmill that aims to engage the entire body and deliver a sense of immersion through its curated library of popular games.

 Meanwhile, corporates are embracing fitness and wellness benefits by teaming up with startups like Paceline, which offers a fitness rewards platform that adds financial benefits to physical activity.

 Early-stage companies are also increasingly offering fitness tech designed for the elderly.
 These startups focus on providing physical therapy, content for disease prevention, and more.

-Using the CB Insights tech market intelligence platform, we identified 70+ private companies that will help define the future of fitness.
+Using the CB Insights platform, we identified 80+ early-stage startups shaping the future of connected fitness.